 For information about course delivery, please see the "Overview" tab above.

 UNI strives to make an undergraduate education an affordable investment.

 Tuition for the 2019-20 academic year is $320 per unit of undergraduate credit.
 An additional technology fee per course may apply.
 Tuition and fees for 2020-21 may be adjusted by the Iowa Board of Regents.

 You will work with the program advisor when communicating about the program of study, and who will work with you one-on-one regarding your progress in the program.

-Please complete the interest form to the right to express your interest in joining a future Managing Business and Organizations BAS cohort.
+Please complete the online interest form on the right to express your interest in joining a Managing Business & Organizations BAS cohort.
+The next cohort program is scheduled to begin Fall 2020.
 We will use the information you provide to send you program updates, including important information about application deadlines.

 Please note: Students are expected to have completed an Associate of Applied Science (AAS) degree at an accredited institution and should provide written documentation of two years of relevant work experience (at a minimum).

 We encourage you to apply for admission to the University of Northern Iowa as soon as possible.
 We are currently accepting applications for students wishing to join the new cohort beginning Fall 2020.

 Contact us at 800-648-3864 or Distance@uni.edu for assistance.